-Onsite retention-based practices should be provided for developments that do not contain a site constraint.
+Onsite retention-based practices must be provided for developments that do not contain a site constraint.
 If the applicant can demonstrate that a site constraint is present only on a portion of the property holdings, retention-based practices should be used in the non-constrained area to comply with the volume control requirements.
+When it is not possible to provide onsite retention-based practices due to a site constraint, the applicant must explore whether offsite retention-based practices can be utilized to comply with the volume control requirements.

-5.3.3.1 ALTERNATIVES TO OFFSITE RETENTION-BASED PRACTICES
+5.3.3.2 EXPLORATION OF OFFSITE RETENTION-BASED PRACTICES